mcrowder65/resolve-promise-TEACHING/script.md

 Let's rename dogBreeds to be just `breeds`

-Now we can that it doesn't matter what we name the variable passed into outputDogBreeds.
+Now we can see that it doesn't matter what we name the variable passed into outputDogBreeds.
+The terminal still outputs the same value.

 There is another way you can pass the function into then, you can actually just declare your function inline if you want to.